 Sustainability risks can either represent a risk of their own or have an impact on other portfolio risks and contribute to the overall risk profile, similar to market risks, liquidity risks, credit risks or operational risks.
 Sustainability risks may have a negative impact on the returns of the sub-fund.
-The assessment of sustainability risks, which is defined in Article 2 (22) of SFDR, is integrated into the investment decision process via application of the norms-based responsible investment criteria and where applicable, integration of relevant Environmental, Social and Governance (ESG) factors.
-These norms-based responsible investment criteria and ESG integration and their application are described in the Responsible Investment Policy.
+The assessment of sustainability risks, which is defined in Article 2 (22) of SFDR, is integrated into the investment decision process via application of the Sub-Fund specific responsible investment criteria and where applicable, integration of relevant Environmental, Social and Governance (ESG) factors.

 The sustainability risk assessment process is performed as part of the investment analysis by taking into account ESG factors depending on the underlying investment strategy.
 For corporate issuers, the Management Company's ESG Materiality Framework provides guidance on material ESG factors.
 For environmental risks the material factors taken into account can include climate change, resource use, and pollution.
 For social risks, the material factors taken into account include human rights and human capital.
 For governance risks, the material factors taken into account can include corporate behavior and corporate governance.
 The sustainability risk assessment is performed by making use of internal data and/or data from external providers, of which some are specialized in ESG-related data.
-For investments where there is an indication of conduct or activities not in line with the formulated norms-based responsible investment criteria, a decision is made by the Management Company on whether to engage with the issuer or exclude the issuer from the eligible investment universe of a Sub-Fund.
-Due to the choice to apply the norms-based responsible investment criteria, the investment universe of a Sub-Fund may differ from the Index, if applicable.
+For investments where there is an indication of conduct or activities not in line with the formulated responsible investment criteria, a decision is made by the Management Company on whether to engage with the issuer or exclude the issuer from the eligible investment universe of a Sub-Fund.
+Due to the choice to apply the responsible investment criteria, the investment universe of a Sub-Fund may differ from the Index, if applicable.
 Practicing Stewardship is part of the investment process of the Management Company and plays an important role in contributing to minimizing and mitigating sustainability risks, as well as enhancing the long term economic and societal value of the issuer over time.

 For sovereign issuers, the ESG factors taken into account for the sustainability risk assessment are broadly categorized into stability and development factors.
-For stability, the factors taken into account may include violence and terrorism. fractionalisation. socio-economic tensions. political unrest and natural disasters.
+For stability, the factors taken into account may include violence and terrorism, fractionalisation, socio-economic tensions, political unrest and natural disasters.
 For development, the factors can be further categorised into environmental, social and governance risks.
 For environmental risks, these may include biodiversity and habitat, tree cover loss, and air quality among others.
 For social risks, factors taken into account may include school enrolment, research and development expenditure, and access to electricity among others.
 For governance risks, factors taken into account may include government effectiveness, rule of law, and voice and accountability among others.
-The risk assessment is done by making use of internal and/or data from external providers, of which some are specialized in ESG-related data
+The risk assessment is done by making use of internal and/or data from external providers, of which some are specialized in ESG-related

 There may be instances where, based on the Sub-Fund strategy, if deemed necessary, the ESG factors taken into account for the assessment of sustainability risks may differ from those described above, as the type and quality of data and its availability can vary.
 Additionally, in cases where there is an investment manager appointed for a Sub-Fund, the process of integration of sustainability risks into the investment process may differ from the one described above for the respective sub-fund.
-However, in these cases it is ensured that the deviation does not cause material differences with the approach described in the Responsible Investment Policy.
+However, in these cases it is ensured that the deviation does not cause material differences.